-Plugins will likely require reading and writing data from and to the underlying Gluu Server database; whether lightweight directory (LDAP) or couchbase.
+Plugins will likely require reading and writing data from and to the underlying Gluu Server lightweight directory.
 There is one Java library (part of Gluu casa project) called

-casa-shared at developers disposal which abstracts and simplifies access to the DB (basically CRUD operations).
-Manipulation of this abstraction requires developers to create simple classes (POJOs) that can be mapped to actual database entities.
+casa-shared at developers disposal which abstracts and simplifies access to LDAP (basically CRUD operations).
+Manipulation of this abstraction requires you to create simple classes and POJOs that can be mapped to actual LDAP entries.

 - Get ZK Up and Running with MVVM (glance at it now if possible)

 - ZK ZUML Reference

 The api-docs are also a good source of low-level details.